AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 ### Path Fields {#path-fields}

 The example used here to illustrate is the image component.
-For more information about using and editing components see [Components for Page Authoring](/help/sites-authoring/default-components.md).
+For more information about using and editing components, see [Components for Page Authoring](/help/sites-authoring/default-components.md).

-Path fields have auto-complete and look-ahead funtionality now to make locating a resource easier.
+Path fields have auto-complete and look-ahead functionality now to make locating a resource easier.

 Clicking the **Open Selection Dialog** button in the path field opens the [path browser](/help/sites-authoring/author-environment-tools.md#path-browser) dialog to allow for more detailed selection options.

 ![Open Selection Dialog](do-not-localize/screen_shot_2018-03-22at154427.png)

-Alternatively you can start typing in the path field and AEM will offer matching paths as you type.
+Alternatively, you can start typing in the path field and AEM offers matching paths as you type.

 ![ateat-19](assets/ateat-19.png)